Crossbuck: Variants around the world

-In Argentina, the most common legend is "PELIGRO FERROCARRIL" ("danger: railroad").
-Other crosses also read "CUIDADO CON LOS TRENES - PARE MIRE ESCUCHE ("beware of the trains - stop, look, listen") for the Ferrocarril Belgrano, "PASO A NIVEL - FERRO CARRIL" for the Ferrocarril Mitre and "CUIDADO CON LOS TRENES" ("beware of the trains") for the Ferrocarril Roca.
+In Argentina, the most common legend is "peligro ferrocarril" ("danger: railroad").
+Other crosses also read "cuidado con los trends – pare mire escuche ("beware of the trains – stop, look, listen") for the Ferrocarril Belgrano, "paso a nivel – ferro carril" for the Ferrocarril Mitre and "cuiado con los trenes" ("beware of the trains") for the Ferrocarril Roca.

 In parts of Europe, the cross is white with red trimmings or ends, sometimes on a rectangular background; in Finland and Greece the cross is yellow, trimmed with red.

 Taiwan uses two crossbucks: a version with a yellow and black cross, and one with the cross in white with a red border.
 A special symbol in the center indicates an electric railroad crossing, cautioning road users about excessive height cargo that may contact the electric wires.

 In Australia, the crossbuck is a St Andrews Cross as in Europe, but uses words and the same color as the American crossbuck.
-In contrast to the American "RAILROAD CROSSING", Australian signs say "RAILWAY CROSSING" or "TRAMWAY CROSSING".
+In contrast to the American "railroad crossing", Australian signs say "railway crossing" or "tramway crossing".
 (Most cases where a tram in its own right-of-way crosses a road do not use a crossbuck and so are regular intersections rather than level crossings.)

 Different countries may classify the sign differently.
 For example, in Australia it is considered a regulatory sign, while in close neighbour New Zealand it is considered a warning sign.
 Some countries, such as Australia, France, New Zealand, Slovakia and Slovenia may place the crossbuck design on a "target board", while other countries quite often do not.
 In the United Kingdom, it is only used for crossings with no barriers or signal lights.